EverdD/SKeen/README.md

 3. **Get Diagnosis:**
    The app will analyze the image and provide a detailed report of the detected skin condition.

-4. **Follow Health Tips:**
-   Review expert tips and recommendations to manage and improve your skin health.

 ## Contributing
 We welcome contributions from the community to help improve S-Keen.
 If you are interested in contributing, please follow these steps: